Actively Recruiting

 - Known allergy to buprenorphine

-- Active moderate or severe substance use disorder except nicotine use disorder or certain prescription opioid use disorder cases
+- Active moderate or severe substance use disorder except nicotine use disorder or prescription opioid use disorder on a case-by-case basis

 - Cognitive disorder limiting consent or participation in cognitive intervention